vovapasko/dmc-front/techdoc.md

 ## Resume

 My dear friend its not over, its only start of very wonderful adventure in angular world.
-If you're tired or dont want to spend your time in reading how it works you can skip next section, its not problem if you are like author you will not read explanation, explanation for scared boys and I hope you are not scared boy.
-So dont h
+If you're tired or dont want to spend your time in reading how it works you can skip next section.
+Its not problem if you are like author you will not read explanation, explanation for scared boys and I hope you are not scared boy.
+So dont read how to code close this doc and just go to coding.
+"Luck loves the brave"

 # Source code